-Action How this delivers ARB's three strategic aims Consumers-Architects-The Act Reporting mechanism to the Board Outcome Maintaining the quality of the Regist er - core work Register all those who meet the eligibility requirements within three months of receiving a valid application.
+Action How this delivers ARB's three strategic aims Consumers - Architects - The Act Reporting mechanism to the Board Outcome Meet ARB's performance indicators for registration applications and register all those who meet the eligibility requirements within three months of receiving a valid application.
 Consumers have access to an accurate and reliable Register of architects.
 Architects will receive an efficient and cost-effective registration service.
 Sections 4 and 5 of the Act require ARB to register architects.
-Six-monthly reports to the Board on statistics, trends, quality reviews and delivery against performance indicator.
-Average cost of applications reported into budgeting process.
-Ensure that applications are processed within our current performance indicators.
-Where possible, decrease the time taken to process all applications.
-Continue to maintain effective checking mechanisms and quality control.
-The Register will be easily accessible via the website and freephone telephone number.
+Six-monthly reports to the Board on statistics, trends, quality reviews and delivery against performance indicators.
+Average cost of applications reported into budgeting process to ensure fee structures are correct.
+Applications are processed within our agreed performance indicators.
+Effective checking mechanisms and quality controls are maintained and continued.
+2. The Register will be easily accessible via the website and freephone telephone number.
 Consumers have easy access to a Register which contains reliable and up to date information.
 Architects' details are prominently displayed, underlining their registered status.
 The Register is properly maintained under Section 3 of the Act.
 Key statistics and trends reported to the Board every six months.
-The public has access to an online, up to date, searchable Register on our website.
+The public has access to an up-to-date, searchable Register on our website.
 The freephone telephone number means that members of the public can check the Register at no cost to them.
 3. Facilitate movements on the Register (personal details updates, resignations, removals, readmissions and reinstatements).
 Consumers have access to an accurate Register of architects.
 Architects' requests for amendments are dealt with in a timely and efficient way.
 The Register is properly maintained in accordance with Sections 3, 8 and 9 of the Act.
-Key statistics and trends reported to the Board every six months or annually, according to the category of information.
-An increase in timely and accurate information being changed by the individual concerned, leading to an enhanced public Register.
+Key statistics and trends reported to the Board either six-monthly or annually according to the category of information.
+An increase in timely and accurate information being changed by the architect concerned, leading to an enhanced public Register.
 4. Increase the use of online registration.
 Consumers have access to a reliable and accurate Register, listing the names of qualified architects.
 Applications for registration are dealt with more quickly; applicants can access the status of their application online.
 In addition to delivering Sections 4 and 5 of the Act concerning registration, ARB ensures that applicants' rights under the European Treaty and the Services Directive are respected in compliance with the legislation.
 Six-monthly report to the Board on the success of the online system.
-50% of applications are received by the online process.
+An enhanced and streamlined application process which allows applicants to track the progress of their application through to completion.